dalmiavaibhav/Object-detection-using-Tensorflow/README.md

 Using tensorflow.js coco-Ssd model (https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd)

   Note: Tensorflow.js uses WebGL, a JavaScript API allowing GPU-accelerated graphic computations.
-  So, If you have a GPU you can configure it to increase inference speed.
+  So, If you have a GPU you can configure it to increase the inference speed.

   Enabling GPU usage for the Browser(Google Chrome)